albar965/littlenavmap-manual/src/en/USERPOINT.rst

 Userpoints
 ----------------------

-User-defined waypoints (or userpoints) allow for adding, editing, searching, exporting, and importing bookmarks, points of interest, waypoints and more.
+User defined waypoints (or userpoints) allow for adding, editing, searching, exporting, and importing bookmarks, points of interest, waypoints and more.
 You can pick freely which types you want to see as icons on the map.

 .. figure:: ../images/userpoint_overview.jpg
+       :scale: 50%

        An overview of userpoint functionality showing
        information on the left dock window, highlighted userpoints on the map, userpoints selected in the search window on the right, and the drop down menu opened by clicking the userpoint icon in the dock window.
+       Screenshot based on *Little Navmap* 2.4.  *Click image to enlarge.*

 .. _userpoints-search:

-User-defined Waypoint Search
+Userpoint Search
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The functionality of the search filters and the result table is similar